-At the knee of a mother or grandmother – it’s where many a great chef first felt the tug of a culinary career.
-For Chef Teryi Youngblood, formerly at the head of Greenville’s Passerelle Bistro, it was a special relationship with her grandmother – a skilled home cook – that piqued her kitchen interests.
+At the knee of a mother or grandmother—it's where many a great chef first felt the tug of a culinary career.
+For Chef Teryi Youngblood, formerly the head of Greenville's Passerelle Bistro and now the Culinary Director at The Cook's Station, it was a special relationship with her grandmother—a skilled home cook—that piqued her kitchen interests.
 But as is often the case with chefs, it took some time for Youngblood to recognize food-craft as her destiny.

 After years of working as a pharmacy technician, a time punctuated by bountiful family meals prepared with her sisters, she took a leap of foodie faith.
 With no formal culinary training, Youngblood applied to be a line cook for a small Upstate bistro and launched a new career.
 Eventually, she landed at Table 301's Soby's on the Side and Soby's, where she collectively spent more than a decade as pastry chef.
 Her dedication and finely honed skills were duly recognized when she was named executive chef of Passerelle Bistro at Falls Park in 2013.
 The French-inspired menu is the perfect canvas for an approach to food that Youngblood describes as "eclectic," "inspired" and "experimental."